 Repair of diastasis rectus through a tummy tuck incision is a cosmetic surgery and is not covered.
 It is a procedure for appearance.

 Ventral Hernia and TT

 Tummy tuck is a cosmetic surgery and is not covered by an insurance agency any where.Ventral Hernia repair is no cosmetic surgery of any kind since leaving it for long time can have complications and is covered by insurance companies.How to manage two issues together should be discussed during your consultation with a PS.

 Diastasis Recti Not A Medical Condition

 All women who have a term pregnancy will have diastasis recti to a greater or lesser degree and this is not an indication for your insurance company to cover a tummy tuck.
 You could have a ventral hernia, but only the hernia repair (not the TT) would be covered by your insurance.

 Medical necessity for tummy tuck

-The term medical necessity is a loaded one, and each insurance plan will have its own determinations.
+The term 'medical necessity' is a loaded one, and each insurance plan will have its own determinations.
 We do know that diastasis is a 'natural' condition of relaxation of the abdominal wall through pregnancy, and is not a true hernia.
-No insurance plan we know of will recognise diastasis as a medical indication for tummy tuck.
+No insurance plan we know of will recognize diastasis as a medical indication for tummy tuck.

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.